Camille-Le-Roy/Hoverfly_kinematics_and_morphological_scaling/README.md

 - Analysis of CFD simulation results

-These scripts were developed for the analyses in *Adaptations in wing morphology rather than wingbeat kinematics enable flight in small hoverfly species* and may not be optimized for general use.
+These scripts may not be optimized for general use.
 They are provided as-is for transparency and reproducibility.